LCGroupIT/angular-enum-list/README.md

 ```

-You can configurate name of localize namespase for global context and separator which break namespace and path from localize key
+You can configurate name of localize namespace for global context and separator which break namespace and path from localize key